Institutions supporting the Project “Forced Labor 1939-1945”

 Founded in 1987, the German Historical Museum has displayed a permanent exhibition on German history, comprising some 8,000 square meters, since June 2006.
 Along with the Cinematheque, the cinema Zeughauskino and a library, the historical national museum has a collection of 800,000 objects and a picture archive with three million negatives.

 The German Historical Museum is responsible for providing the professional inventorying and the permanent storage of the some 2000 audio and video recordings and their accompanying materials.
-Excerpts from the interview collection are integrated into a PC station located within the permanent exhibition of the Berlin Zeughaus.
+Excerpts from the interview collection were integrated into a PC station located within the permanent exhibition of the Berlin Zeughaus.